JaniceShaw/my-site-re-design/readme.md

 # Page Elements for the re-design of www.janiceshaw.com

 - page-elements-01 : working on ways to display the header and text blocks.
-- page-elements-02 : simplified text blocks, letting the text rotate.
+- page-elements-02 : simplified text blocks, letting the text rotate, working on load animation.